Northern Burgundy E-Bike & Boat

 Day 6: Sens – Pont-sur-Yonne, 13 or 26 mi.
 (20 or 42 km)

-Day 7: Pont-sur-Yonne – Montereau – Moret, 21 or 24 mi.
-(33 or 40 km)
+Day 7: Pont-sur-Yonne – Vinneuf | Vinneuf – Moret-sur-Loing, 21 or 24 mi.
+(35 or 40 km)

-Day 8: Moret-sur-LoingAll distances are approximate.
+Day 8: Departure from Moret-sur-LoingAll distances are approximate.
 The planned itinerary is subject to change due to nautical, technical or meteorological reasons and other unforeseen circumstances.
 If there is low or high water and a route cannot be shipped, the captain reserves the right to change the route in view of your safety, even without advance notice.
 Not all highlights indicated will be visited on the shorter itinerary.

 Day 1: Auxerre

-Day 2: Moret – Montereau – Pont sur Yonne, 21 or 24 mi.
-(33 or 40 km)
+Day 2: Moret – Montereau – Pont-sur-Yonne, 21 or 24 mi.
+(37 or 41 km)

-Day 3: Pont sur Yonne – Sens, 13 or 26 mi.
+Day 3: Pont-sur-Yonne – Sens, 13 or 26 mi.
 (20 or 42 km)

-Day 4: Sens – Villeneuve sur Yonne, 18 or 33 mi.
+Day 4: Sens – Villeneuve-sur-Yonne, 18 or 33 mi.
 (28 or 52 km)

-Day 5: Villeneuve sur Yonne – Joigny, 14 or 26 mi.
-(21 or 42 km)
+Day 5: Villeneuve-sur-Yonne – Joigny, 15 or 29 mi.
+(23 or 47 km)

 Day 6: Joigny – Auxerre, 16 or 23 mi.
 (25 or 38 km)